 There is actually very good nightlife in Gangnam, but not much information online.
-Also, without speaking Korean, it can be tough as there’s just not much English here.
-Yes, some places may have an English menu, but no guarantee or signs about it…compared to other tourist districts like Jongno or Hongdae.
+Also, without speaking Korean, it can be tough as some places only have menus in Korean.
 If you want to experience an amazing nightlife in Gangnam like locals, check out our local host Michael’s tour which will take you to the hidden gems of Gangnam.

 5. Jamsil Baseball Stadium

 Subway Line 9 Express OR Subway Line 2 – Sports Complex Station Exits 5-6.